webdigga/slot-picks/src/articles/what-is-chiropractic.md

 Chiropractors are the only doctors trained to find and correct subluxation.
 By correcting subluxations and removing nerve interference, chiropractors give your body a better chance at normal health and function.

 Chiropractic treatments, called spinal adjustments, are gentle, comfortable and highly effective.
-People of all ages can receive chiropractic care to get healthy and stay healthy.
+People of all ages can receive Chiropractic care to get healthy and stay healthy.
 Chiropractors are highly educated, caring professionals sensitive to the natural health care needs of you and your family.

 ## What Is Subluxation?

-Subluxation is probably a term you've never heard before, especially if you're new to chiropractic.
+Subluxation is probably a term you've never heard before, especially if you're new to Chiropractic.

 The most fundamental definition of a subluxation, or more accurately a "vertebral" subluxation, is a spinal bone that is partially dislocated or out of alignment in relation to the spinal bone above or below it.

 Chiropractors use the term subluxation a bit differently than medical practitioners.
-Not only do chiropractors recognize more subtle nuances of dislocation, but they also acknowledge the neurological impact that is associated with the loss of normal motion or position of spinal bones.
+Not only do chiropractors recognise more subtle nuances of dislocation, but they also acknowledge the neurological impact that is associated with the loss of normal motion or position of spinal bones.
 Here's a more complete subluxation definition.

 ## Subluxation: A Response to Stress

 What causes spinal bones to become misaligned and lose their normal position?

-Chiropractors recognize three general types of stress that cause subluxation.
+Chiropractors recognise three general types of stress that cause subluxation.

 **Physical stress** is the most easily understood.
 Whiplash injuries due to a car accident are common occurrences.
 The whipping action of the head can produce profound changes to the neck and its graceful forward curve.